·

 Morning

-Some of the neighborhood attractions include Ghirardelli Square, the San Francisco Maritime National Historical Park, and Pier 39, where you can shop for souvenirs and snap pictures of the sea lions basking in the sun (you might smell them before you see them).
+At Pier 39, be sure to snap pictures of the sea lions basking in the sun (you might smell them before you see them).

-Take the late morning ferry to Alcatraz.
-It’s a touristy, totally worth-it excursion that’s not only fascinating but also the island itself has epic views of the Bay, the Golden Gate Bridge, and the San Francisco skyline.
+Next, take a mid morning boat to Alcatraz, a worth-it excursion that’s not only fascinating but also the island itself has epic views of the Bay, the Golden Gate Bridge, and the San Francisco skyline.

 Lunch

-For an easy place to grab a bite, walk along the Embarcadero (San Francisco’s waterfront) to the historic Ferry Building, a popular food hall with 50+ restaurants, cafés, shops.
+Once back on the mainland, grab clam chowder on Fisherman’s Wharf or walk down the Embarcadero (San Francisco’s waterfront) to the historic Ferry Building, a popular food hall with 50+ restaurants, cafés, and shops.

 Afternoon